 Prior to becoming a lawyer and public servant, Atty.
 Alamia worked as an intensive care unit nurse at the Kingdom of Saudi Arabia for two years.

 Currently a senior partner at Alamia Santiago & Partners (ASP) in Zamboanga City, Atty.
 Alamia has had experience in handling cases related to human rights issues during her years as program manager of Nisa Ul-Haqq Fi Bangsamoro (Women for Justice in the Bangsamoro) and as project coordinator of the Bangsamoro Lawyers’ Network.
 She is also a founding member of the board of Kalisa Action Network (KalisaAN), an organization that was established to realize the Bangsamoro Organic Law’s vision of a just society through the advancement of the rights and welfare of Bangsamoro women and children.

-Atty.
-Alamia graduated Cum Laude and Valedictorian from the Ateneo de Zamboanga University and completed her law degree at Western Mindanao State University.
-She is an alumna of the US Department of State’s International Visitor Leadership Programme and received fellowships from various international institutions such as the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Minority Rights Group International (MRG), International Human Rights Internship Programme, ESCR-Net, International Budget Project, and the United Nation’s Office of the High Commissioner for Human Rights (OHCHR).
+She has received fellowships and grants for capacity building from various international institutions such as the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Minority Rights Group International (MRG), International Human Rights Internship Programme, ESCR-Net, International Budget Project, and the Office of the United Nations High Commissioner for Human Rights (OHCHR).